Skip to main content

 Requirements > Design > Development > Testing > Deployment

-There are 2 broad categories of methods to develop a software.
+There are 2 broad categories of methods to develop software.

 1. Traditional or Waterfall Method